Red lid bin collections - recycling

 - Plastic bottles (for example pop bottles, milk bottles, shampoo bottles and spray cleaner bottles)

-- Plastic pots and tubs (for example margarine tubs, yogurt pots and fruit punnets)
+- Plastic pots, tubs and trays (for example margarine tubs, yogurt pots and fruit punnets.
+Including black plastic)

 - Glass bottles and jars